mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<notice type="info">}}
 **Want an all-in-one TinyPilot kit?**

-Support TinyPilot's development by purchasing an official [TinyPilot kit](https://tinypilotkvm.com).
-It includes all the parts needed to build TinyPilot and grants access to premium versions of TinyPilot software I may release in the future.
+Support TinyPilot's development by purchasing [an official TinyPilot kit](https://tinypilotkvm.com).
+It includes all the parts you need to build TinyPilot and guarantees access to premium versions of TinyPilot software I may release in the future.
 {{</notice>}}

 * [Raspberry Pi 4](https://amzn.to/3fdarLM) (all variants work)
 * [USB-C to USB-A cable](https://www.amazon.com/AmazonBasics-Type-C-USB-Male-Cable/dp/B01GGKYN0A/) (Male/Male)
 * [HDMI to USB capture dongle](https://amzn.to/2YHEvJN)
-  * Strangely, these don't have a brand name, but you can recognize them by their appearance.
+  * Strangely, these don't have a brand name, but you can recognize them [by their appearance](hdmi-dongle.jpg).
   * They're generally available on eBay for $11-15.
 * [microSD card](https://amzn.to/2VH0RcL) (Class 10, 8 GB or larger)
 * [HDMI to HDMI cable](https://amzn.to/3gnlZwj)